-In accordance with the JFRC mission to promote a higher level of academic rigor, all courses adhere to the following attendance policy.
+In accordance with the JFRC mission to promote a higher level of academic rigor, all courses adhere to the following absence policy.
 Prompt attendance, preparation and active participation in course discussions are expected from every student.
 Any lateness or leaving class early will impact the final course grade.
-Attendance is mandatory at ever class meeting for each course.
+Attendance is mandatory at every class meeting.
 Absence due to sickness or injury needs to be corroborated by a doctor's note.
 Students late to class twice will be credited with one absence in accordance with the JFRC's Attendance policy.
+Any absence, up to a maximum of two, will result in a 1% lowering of the final grade.
 Three (3) absences will result in an automatic failure (F).
 Travel does not constitute reason to miss class.